-The entries of the slot table map outputs to inputs for every slot: T(s,o)=i.
-An entry is empty, when there is no reservation for that output in that slot.
-No contention arises because there is at most one input per output.
+The entries of the slot table map outputs to inputs for every slot: T(s, o) = i, meaning that blocks from input i (if present) are passed to output o at times s + kS, $k \in \mathbb{N}$ .
+An entry is empty when there is no reservation for that output in that slot.
+No contention can arise in table T because there is at most one input per output for each slot.
 Sending a single input to multiple outputs (multicast) is possible.